The Man from Snowy River (TV series)

 The Man from Snowy River is an Australian adventure drama television series based on Banjo Paterson's poem "The Man from Snowy River".
 Released in Australia as Banjo Paterson's The Man from Snowy River, the series was subsequently released in both the United States and the United Kingdom as Snowy River: The McGregor Saga.

-The series follows the adventures of Matt McGregor (Andrew Clarke), a successful squatter, and his family.
+The series follows the adventures of Matt McGregor (Andrew Clarke), a successful Australian rancher, and his family.
 Matt is the hero immortalized in Banjo Paterson's poem "The Man from Snowy River", and the series is set 25 years after his famous ride.
-The television series has no relationship to the 1982 film The Man from Snowy River or the 1988 sequel The Man from Snowy River II.
+Patterson's poem was also the basis for two films The Man from Snowy River, and The Man from Snowy River II.

 Synopsis

-The first season was very much a soap opera with several story arcs.
-The primary one concerns the arrival of Matt's American nephew, who's bent on revenge, certain that Matt cheated his father out of the station Matt now owns.
-In subsequent seasons, there were shorter story-arcs, often featuring guest stars over a few episodes, and some episodes stood entirely on their own.
+During the late 1800s widower Matt McGregor, his adult sons Collin and Rob, plus adolescent daughter Danni, live and work on their cattle ranch named Langara.
+Widow Kathleen O'Neil and her young son Michael live on a nearby smaller property.
+To earn needed money Kathleen teaches school and runs the local newspaper.
+Matt and Kathleen eventually wed.

+Wealthy and unscrupulous Oliver Blackwood, along with Matt's bitter nephew Luke, habitually cause trouble for the McGregors.

 Cast

-Stars and guest stars of the series included notables and future notables Andrew Clarke, Guy Pearce, Josh Lucas, Victoria Tennant, Olivia Newton-John, Tracy Nelson, Lee Horsley, Dean Stockwell, Chad Lowe, Jane Badler, Wendy Hughes, Hugh Jackman, and Frances O'Connor.
+Stars and guest stars of the series included notable and future notable actors.